eerio/cpython/README.txt

 Differences?
 Look at Objects/longobject.c, lines: 14, 5841
 Also, if you're unsure if runnning 'make' is safe, just check recent commits to
-these repo - all of mine are clearly visible at the top of the list, you can just inspect them
+this repo - all of mine are clearly visible at the top of the list, you can just inspect them